-Centre for Sight - SWOT w.r.t.
+Park Group Of Hospitals - SWOT w.r.t.
 Medical Tourism

-Streng Backed by a team of renowned Ophthalmologists.
+Strength Backed by a team of renowned Surgeons.
 Cutting edge technology at par with global standards.
 State of the art infrastructure.
-First eye hospital in Delhi to get Weakness ■ Lack of Synchronised efforts for a targeting patients on alargescale ■ Low awareness of the brand is Opport ISO certification.
-Value for money as compared to developed countries. the International market. • Increasing initiatives from private players to promote Indian medical tourism leading to awareness on Indian healthcare.
-Increase in use of internet to Apprehension among foreig clients to seek services.
-Established eye centres lik Shroffeye care Upcoming eye hospitals in nort India like Vasan Eye/Medfort seek information on healthcare.
+First NABH Accrediated hospital in West Delhi.
+Value for money as compared to developed countries.
+Weakness Lack of Synchronised efforts for a targeting patients on a large scale Low awareness of the brand in the International market.
+Opportunity Collaboration with medical tourism facilitators.
+Increasing initiatives from private players to promote Indian medical tourism leading to awareness on Indian healthcare.
+Increase in use of internet to seek information on healthcare.
+Apprehension among foreign clients to seek services.
+Established super multi secialities centres like Fortis, Max, Artemis and Medanta.
+Upcoming Fortis hospitals in